VCoder87/Farm_Fusion/README.md

 ## 🌍 Overview

-**Farm Fusion** is an all-in-one **AI-driven agricultural web application** designed to help farmers make data-backed decisions for improved productivity and sustainable farming.
+**Farm Fusion** is an all-in-one **AI-driven agricultural web application** that helps farmers make data-backed decisions to improve productivity and sustainability.

-It brings together **Machine Learning**, **Flask**, and **AI Chat Systems** into one cohesive platform — enabling crop recommendation, yield prediction, intercropping advice, chatbot assistance, and community collaboration.
+It combines **Machine Learning**, **Flask-based backend systems**, and **interactive web interfaces** to provide multiple agricultural insights — from crop selection to yield forecasting and community collaboration.

 ---